cloud-ca/confoo-terraform/README.md

 export OS_AUTH_URL=https://auth-east.cloud.ca/v2.0
 ```

-3. Set terraform to use a container as remote backend.
+* Set terraform to use a container as remote backend.

 ```bash
 terraform remote config -backend=swift -backend-config="path=private"
 ```
 By default, __backend_container__ variable is set to private.
 If you would like to use a different container, be sure to change it in the __variables.tf__ file and modify the command above.

-4. Retrieve plan to deploy infrastructure
+* Retrieve plan to deploy infrastructure

 ```bash
 terraform plan
 ```

-5. Deploy the infrastructure
+* Deploy the infrastructure

 ```bash
 terraform apply
 ```

+* Wait.

+* Voilà!